Sand Sagebrush

 Maintenance

 Prefers sandy soil.
 Shearing ruins the delicacy of the foliage.
 Too much water induces rank growth.
-Good for erosion control.
+Good for erosion control or as accent shrub.
 May self-sow in preferred conditions.
 Prune if lower height is preferred.
-Propagation: Seed.
+A hayfever plant.
+Propagation: seed.

 Comments

 Blooms August-November.
-A semi-evergreen shrub with feathery, silver-blue foliage that is sweetly pungent.
-Flowers and fruit are inconspicuous.
-May self-sow in preferred conditions.
-A hayfever plant.
+A compact, semi-evergreen shrub with feathery, segmented, silver-blue foliage that is sweetly pungent.
+The inflorescence is a panicle of hanging flower heads.
+Flowers and seeds are inconspicuous.
+The fruit is a cypsela: a dry, one-seeded fruit, usually topped by pappus.